 Over 30 Percent of Software Product Features are Almost Never Used

 You’re building a new product or software solution for your company.
 It’s a great idea, and you and your development team know what’s needed.
 Or at least you think you do.

 We’ve been developing custom software projects for more than two decades, and every time we failed to focus on the MVP we later discovered that at least 30 percent of what we built wasn’t needed.
 This was always a waste of time and money that could have been avoided.

 Before we move on to whether building an MVP is the right approach for you, let’s list its prominent characteristics:

-- MVP is a market testing paradigm for enabling cost-effective ongoing development
+- MVP is a market testing paradigm for enabling cost-effective ongoing and future development

 - MVP may be saleable, but it is not your end product

 - MVP aims to solicit authentic, actionable customer feedback

 - MVP validates your business model relative to customers and competitors

 - MVP is a vital component in developing and promoting your long-term vision